 Weight Room No Longer Off-Limits to Kids The American Academy of Pediatrics and the American College of Sports Medicine now say that strength training is fine for kids, as long as they are supervised and don't try to lift too much weight.

-How to Avoid Common Running Injuries Knowing about common injuries and how to prevent them can keep you on track toward achieving your fitness goals.
+How to Prevent Common Running Injuries Knowing about common injuries and how to prevent them can keep you on track toward achieving your fitness goals.